If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 General Differences

 • There are no copyright, title, or story screens.
-The game throws the player to Stage 1-1 immediately.
+The game throws the player to stage 1-1 immediately.

 • All objects, including Bugs, move at about half the speed they do in the final.
 This also means that the floating platforms have their ranges halved, making some sections impossible to cross.

-• There are no giant carrot objects present, meaning levels cannot be completed.
-The code for the object is present and partially functional: touching it will cause Bugs to float off the screen in a balloon as in the final version, but the level still doesn't end, and the music loops indefinitely.
+• The code for the object is present and partially functional: touching it will cause Bugs to float off the screen in a balloon as in the final version, but the level still does not end, and the music loops indefinitely.

 • Powerup icons do not make a sound or disappear when collected, though they do still set their corresponding flags at $430 in RAM: